nusret35/llm_dev/README.md

 You may try it on web: https://insight-extractor.streamlit.app

+Don't worry, we do not keep the API tokens.

 ## Hybrid Solution Pipeline Explanation

 Our hybrid solution pipeline employs a strategic approach to task distribution between two models, optimizing each model's strengths for various tasks: